S-Yuan137/LIC/Readme.md

 visualization: PyVista

 ## current state (goals achieved)
+a 2d LIC using TensorFlow; a 2d LIC using Numba;
+all 2d versions can be modified with colourmap inputting(for the TensorFlow one I have finished it.)

-a 3d LIC using NumPy without parallel
+A 3d LIC using NumPy without parallel is finished.
+What's more, I still don't find the proper way to render the 3D LIC texture.

 ## current problems
 1. Efficiency
+2. 3D Rendering
+3. (Not fatal) 2D version can be improved

 Try another method: rich streamlines